Data Protected - Switzerland

 The old DPA came into force on 1 July 1993.

-The revised DPA and its revised ordinances are expected to enter into force sometime in 2022.
+The revised DPA and its revised ordinances are expected to enter into force on 1 September 2023.

 National Supervisory Authority